Skip to main content

 The Volp Caves - Contextualising Paleolithic Rock Art

-Project The Volp Caves.
-Contextualising Palaeolithic Rock Art.
-General topography of the three Volp caves according to Marcel Henry and Robert Bégouën (1968), François Rouzaud (1976), Andreas Pastoors and Éric Bégouën (1998), and Jörg Hansen (2009), and their respective locations within the limestone massif (drawing by Gilles Tosello).
+General topography of the three Volp caves according to Marcel Henry and Robert Bégouën (1968), François Rouzaud (1976), Andreas Pastoors and Éric Bégouën (1998), and Jörg Hansen (2009), and their respective locations within the limestone massif; photo on top: Robert Bégouën (2013), drawing: Henri Breuil (1958).

 Since the end of the last ice age, humans have left behind not only rock paintings in caves, but also their own imprints in the plastic substrate.
 Such imprints of feet and hands have been known for over 100 years and have been studied using traditional anthropological methods of the Western scientific canon.
 However, the original ability of humans to interpret such tracks has never been included in this canon as a scientifically fruitful method.
 Today, only a few people still possess this knowledge and the associated skills.
 These include the experienced hunters of the Ju/hoansi (‘Bushmen’) from the Kalahari (Namibia).

-Since the first successfull campagne in 2013 and as a part of the multidisciplinary project "Die Volp-Höhlen.
-Untersuchungen an einer Schlüsselfundstelle zur Kontextualisierung paläolithischer Felsbilder" the mesolithic footprints of Aldène and other caves have been studied in 2018 by indigenous ichnologists from Namibia.
+As a part of the multidisciplinary project "The Volp Caves" the mesolithic footprints of Aldène and other caves have been studied in 2018 by indigenous ichnologists from Namibia.
+Further details and links can be found here.

 Cave plan of Aldène